mcosovic/FactorGraph.jl/docs/src/man/inference.md

 # [Inference](@id vanilla)

 We advise the reader to read the [theoretical background] (@ref theoretical) which provides a detailed description of the inference algorithms.
-To exchange information over the factor graph, the GaussBP provides three inference approaches:
+To exchange information over the factor graph, the FactorGraph provides three inference approaches:
 - [vanilla GBP algorithm] (@ref vanillaGBP),
 - [computation-efficient GBP algorithm] (@ref efficientGBP),
 - [computation-efficient kahan–babuška GBP algorithm] (@ref kahanGBP).